 This means that it’s an optimally satiating, nourishing food that will keep your dog energized for hours while discouraging unwanted fat deposits.

-Ziwi Peak Venison Cuisine is particularly exceptional if your dog has food sensitivities or allergies.
+This is particularly exceptional if your dog has food sensitivities or allergies.
 It has one of the simplest ingredient lists you’ll find on a commercial dog food, featuring a single novel protein and zero common problem ingredients like wheat, corn, and soy.

 Pros

-- Made from fresh New Zealand ingredients and nothing from China
+• Made from fresh New Zealand

-- Free from fillers, byproducts, and artificial ingredients
+• Free from fillers, byproducts, and artificial ingredients

-- Limited ingredient food is perfect for dogs with allergies and food sensitivities
+• Perfect for dogs with food sensitivities

 Cons

-- An expensive brand, especially for large dogs like Cane Corsos
+• An expensive brand, especially for large dogs like Cane Corsos

 Best Senior Foods for Cane Corsos